eea/clms-api-docs/source/download.md

    :language: http
 ```

-To request the download of one or several files, one has to note their `@id` and request their download as follows:
+To request the download of one or several files, one has to note their `@id` and request their download as follows.
+In this case trying to request a format and/or projection change will fail because all prepackaged files
+are process as they are.
+CLMS portal can't handle their transformation:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-download-prepackaged.req